huggingface/hub-docs/docs/hub/webhooks.md

 ### Discussion

 The top level property `discussion` is specified on community events.
 The `isPullRequest` property is a boolean indicating if the discussion is also a pull request (on HF, a PR is a special case of a Discussion).
-Sample payload:
+Here is an example value:

 ```json
 "discussion": {